nunchuk-io/resources/content/wallet-recovery/collab-wallet/_index.en.md

 A collaborative wallet is one where you manage bitcoin with other people.
 Each member of the wallet possesses one or more keys.

+A collaborative wallet recovery will require the cooperation of several members of the wallet in order to create, sign and broadcast transactions.
+This is in contrast with [personal wallet recovery]({{< ref "/wallet-recovery/personal-wallet/" >}}) where you can perform the recovery by yourself.

 To recover a collaborative wallet, you will need:
-* The **seed phrase(s)** for several members' keys - depending on how the wallet was configured, you might not need all seed phrases
+* The **seed phrase(s)** for several members' keys
 * The **wallet configuration file**
 * A way of **exchanging files out-of-band**, such as email, messaging apps or SD cards

-A collaborative wallet recovery will require the cooperation of several members of the wallet in order to create, sign and broadcast transactions.
-This is in contrast with [personal wallet recovery]({{< ref "/wallet-recovery/personal-wallet/" >}}) where you can perform the recovery by yourself.

-**The number of seed phrases you will need is the same as the number of signatures required to unlock the wallet.** For example: for a 3-of-5 multisig wallet, you will need 3 seed phrases for recovery.
+**The number of seed phrases you will need is the same as the number of signatures required to unlock the wallet.** For example: for a 3-of-5 multisig wallet, you will need 3 seed phrases.

 {{< notice info >}}
-  Seed phrases are defined in [BIP-0039 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+  Seed phrases are defined in [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 {{< /notice >}}

 {{< notice info >}}
-  The wallet configuration file has a .bsms extension and is defined in [BIP-0129 specification](https://github.com/bitcoin/bips/blob/master/bip-0129.mediawiki).
+  The wallet configuration file has a .bsms extension and is defined in [BIP-0129](https://github.com/bitcoin/bips/blob/master/bip-0129.mediawiki).
 {{< /notice >}}

 {{< notice note >}}
   For simplicity, this is a "clean slate" recovery.
-It assumes that the users have no prior data except for the seed phrases and the wallet configuration file.
+It assumes that the user has nothing else but the seed phrases and the wallet configuration file.
 It uses Guest mode, which does not require any accounts.
+It also assumes that there are no hardware keys that survive from the original setup.
+If there are hardware keys, simply pair the hardware keys with Nunchuk in step 3 (instead of recovering).
 {{< /notice >}}

 {{< notice note >}}